Poetry Prize

 Submissions:

-Shortlisted students will be contacted at the end of April and invited to the Workshop and Reception to take place on the 14th May 2023
+Shortlisted students will be contacted at the end of April and invited to the Workshop and Reception.

 Submission is free, but is limited to two poems per student.
 Students may submit to both the Poetry Prize and the Short Story Prize.